-I am pleased to invite you to our 2017 Annual Meeting of shareholders, which will be held on Wednesday, March 8, 2017, at 10 a.m. at the Bellco Theatre at the Colorado Convention Center in Denver, Colorado.
+I am pleased to invite you to our 2018 Annual Meeting of shareholders, which will be held on Thursday, March 8, 2018, at 10 a.m. at the Hobby Center for the Performing Arts in Houston, Texas.

-At the meeting, we will be electing 11 members of our Board of Directors.
-We will also be considering ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accountants, an advisory vote to approve executive compensation, an advisory vote on the frequency of votes on executive compensation and two shareholder proposals.
+At the meeting, we will be electing 10 members of our Board of Directors.
+We will also be considering ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accountants, re-approval of certain terms of the 2002 Executive Performance Plan, an advisory vote to approve executive compensation, and two shareholder proposals.

-You may vote your shares using the Internet or the telephone by following the instructions on page 66 of the proxy statement.
+You may vote your shares using the Internet or the telephone by following the instructions on page 70 of the proxy statement.
 Of course, you may also vote by returning a proxy card or voting instruction form if you received a paper copy of this proxy statement.

 If you wish to attend the meeting in person, you will need to obtain an admission ticket in advance.
-You can obtain a ticket by following the instructions on page 67 of the proxy statement.
+You can obtain a ticket by following the instructions on page 71 of the proxy statement.
 If you cannot attend the meeting, you can still listen to the meeting, which will be webcast and available on our Investor Relations website.